Supply of fresh air to the engine and removal of combustion gases

 |CTPP235 (ISO P35)|

 Highly efficient common rail injection systems are an essential component of modern engines, designed to reduce consumption and emissions.
 The fuel rails release the pressure evenly across all the components that make up the high-pressure system.
-The load on these components is extremely high, so cutting-edge, difficult-to-machine materials are needed.
+The load on these components is extremely high, so state-of-the-art, difficult-to-machine materials are needed.

 Thanks to our extensive range of tools and expertise, the pressure in the machine shop is also evenly spread: Machining there is as efficient as the latest generation of engines.